potterjane/bobs-and-bangs/README.md

 With its blended mixture of masculine and feminine styles, it is a place where people from all walks of life are welcome to, for instance, get a haircut, styling or why not a facial?
 <br>
-From this brochure website, you can find images/videos that gives you a peek inside the hair salon/barbershop, read customer reviews, check out the price list of all the services they offer, their contact information, and you can book an appointment.
+From this brochure website, you can book an appointment, find images/videos that gives you a peek inside the hair salon/barbershop, read customer reviews, check out the price list of all the services they offer, and find their contact information.
 <br>

 Check out the Bobs & Bangs website [here](https://potterjane.github.io/bobs-and-bangs/)!